 When I was starting out, I just wanted to get out there with my mountain bike, but I knew that before I stepped into the world of mountain bikes, it was probably best to acquaint myself with all its dos and don’ts (Source).
-I had to know everything about the bike, the gears, the chainrings, and tires; anything and everything that could possibly need fixing, I had to know about.
+I had to know everything about the bike, the chainrings, and tires, and probably most importantly…the gears!

-Here’s everything you need to know, from what they are, how they function, which ones you should use on what terrains, and how to keep them clean so they can serve you for a very long time!
+That’s the short answer, but what follows is everything you need to know, from what mountain bike gears are, how they function, which ones you should use on what terrains, and how to keep them clean so they can serve you for a very long time!

 What Gears Are On Your Mountain Bike?

 Let’s start with what’s on your bike.
 First up, chainrings.
 I know everyone knows about chainrings, because who hasn’t gotten a loose chainring while riding a bike in their childhood?

 But what’s different about mountain bikes is the number of chainrings on the front and the back (Source).

 For older versions of mountain bikes, it’s normal for there to be around 3 chainrings on the front, whereas more modern bikes usually only have 1 or 2.

 The size of these chainrings will vary depending on the number of their teeth.
 If the chainrings are bigger, they have more teeth; if they’re smaller, fewer teeth.
 The most common sizes are usually around 30T to 42T.